Coastal Link Trail

 Trans Canada Trail (TCT) applauds and supports the Government of New Brunswick’s recognition of the importance of its trails through The New Brunswick Trails Action Plan.
-We are thrilled that the provincial government shares our view that trails are worth the investment – not just in terms of boosting the economy, but also in creating thriving, healthy communities.
+We are thrilled that the provincial government shares our view that trails are worth the investment – not just in terms of boosting the economy and promoting mental and physical health, but also in creating thriving, connected communities.

 Support locally.
 Impact nationally.